apm1467/jQuery.Custom-Caret/README.md

 # jQuery Custom Caret

-A jQuery plugin to let you custom your caret (text cursor) using CSS.
+A jQuery plugin for customizing your caret (text cursor) using CSS.

 ![](demo.gif)